 Medical Law International and SAGE take issues of copyright infringement, plagiarism or other breaches of best practice in publication very seriously.
 We seek to protect the rights of our authors and we always investigate claims of plagiarism or misuse of published articles.
 Equally, we seek to protect the reputation of the journal against malpractice.
 Submitted articles may be checked with duplication-checking software.
 Where an article, for example, is found to have plagiarised other work or included third-party copyright material without permission or with insufficient acknowledgement, or where the authorship of the article is contested, we reserve the right to take action including, but not limited to: publishing an erratum or corrigendum (correction); retracting the article; taking up the matter with the head of department or dean of the author's institution and/or relevant academic bodies or societies; or taking appropriate legal action.

 Medical Law International offers optional open access publishing via the SAGE Choice programme.
-For more information please visit the SAGE Choice website.
-For information on funding body compliance, and depositing your article in repositories, please visit SAGE Publishing Policies on our Journal Author Gateway.
+For more information on Open Access publishing options at SAGE please visit SAGE Open Access.
+For information on funding body compliance, and depositing your article in repositories, please visit SAGE’s Author Archiving and Re-Use Guidelines and Publishing Policies.

 Figures supplied in colour will appear in colour online regardless of whether or not these illustrations are reproduced in colour in the printed version.
 For specifically requested colour reproduction in print, you will receive information regarding the costs from SAGE after receipt of your accepted article.